NAPA Release 2019.2

 SDC has been working on second generation intact stability criteria since 2002, making good progress in many different areas.
 These include:

 – the preparation and approval of operational limitations and operational guidance

 – vulnerability criteria for all five stability failure modes: pure loss of stability; parametric roll; surf-riding/broaching; dead ship condition; and excessive accelerations.

-As the vulnerability criteria is considered to be finalised pending editorial changes, NAPA has now updated its software to account for the second-generation intact stability criteria as listed in the latest regulation drafts outlined in the document IMO SDC.6-WP.6 Annex 3.
+As the vulnerability criteria is considered to be finalized pending editorial changes, NAPA has now updated its software to account for the second-generation intact stability criteria as listed in the latest regulation drafts outlined in the document IMO SDC.6-WP.6 Annex 3.

 The correspondence group will complete its work on the second generation of intact stability criteria at SDC 7 in 2020, and it will then be submitted to IMO’s Maritime Safety Committee (MSC).